Skip to main content

 CI build and test status Python Package Version on Pypi Downloads from Pypi Support on Open Collective

-Some calendar providers introduce the non-standard X-WR-TIMEZONE parameter to ICS calendar files.
+Some calendar creators such as Google Calendar introduce the non-standard X-WR-TIMEZONE parameter to ICS calendar files to change the timezone.
 Strict interpretations according to RFC 5545 ignore the X-WR-TIMEZONE parameter.
 This causes the times of the events to differ from those which make use of X-WR-TIMEZONE.

 This module aims to bridge the gap by converting calendars using X-WR-TIMEZONE to a strict RFC 5545 calendars.
 So, let’s put our heads together and solve this problem for everyone!